Attachmate Worldwide | Contact Us | NetIQ.com

 The SSL (Secure Sockets Layer) protocol was developed by Netscape to secure HTTP, but can also be used to secure other protocols.
 The SSL/TLS protocol uses public key cryptography and certificates for authentication and negotiates session keys for symmetric encryption.

 SSL/TLS runs in layers below the FTP client and above the TCP transport protocol.
-An FTP-SSL client can use SSL to provide authentication and encryption.
+An FTPS client can use SSL/TLS to provide authentication and encryption.
+The Reflection FTP client supports both implicit and explicit methods of invoking connection security.

-• Once connected to an FTP server that supports SSL, you have access to the full range of FTP commands and the operating system specific file structure.
+• Once connected to an FTP server that supports SSL/TLS, you have access to the full range of FTP commands and the operating system specific file structure.

 • This protocol provides good support for many operating-system-specific file structures.